luchsonice/2024_MLOps_1/reports/README.md

 > Answer:

 In the project we have written comments.
 We have tried to do so that our code follows the pep8 compliant, however we have not used any checks to ensure this.
-These concepts matter in large project because when multiple people work on the code it is still important that code is in the same format and when other people (that has not worked with code before) has to use it.
+These concepts matter in large projects because when multiple people work on the code it is still important that code is in the same format and when other people (that have not worked with code before) have to use it.
 It is easier if the quality of the code and format is standard and the same for all the code.

 ## Version control